TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/lecture-series.md

 ___

-_How to Hide an Empire: Telling the Story of the Greater United States”_<br>
+_"How to Hide an Empire: Telling the Story of the Greater United States”_<br>
 **Dr. Daniel Immerwahr, Professor at Northwestern University**<br>
 **Wednesday, November 18, 4:30pm**<br>